pguibert6WIND/SONiC/doc/pic/bgp_pic_edge.md

     <figcaption>Figure 6.
 The output for show ip route.<figcaption>
 </figure>

 The following graph shows pic_nhe, i.e. NHE with forwarding only part.
-In hardwward forwarding, it is associated with the NHG ID shown in "show ip route".
+In hardware forwarding, it is associated with the NHG ID shown in "show ip route".
 <figure align=center>
     <img src="images/nhg_pic.png" >
     <figcaption>Figure 7.
 PIC NHG<figcaption>